In this article, we profile the 30 most affordable PhD in healthcare administration programs.

 Fort Lauderdale, Florida

-Nova Southeastern University offers an online PhD healthcare administration that focuses on teaching experienced healthcare practitioners to conduct advanced research within the context of healthcare policy.
-All applicants must possess a master’s or professional degree from a regionally accredited institution as well as a 3.0 GPA.
-In addition, applicants are recommended to have GRE test scores of at least 150 verbal, 149 quantitative, and 4.0 writing.
-Healthcare experience is also required and is a major admissions metric used when considering applicants for the program.
-Core classes include community health promotion and disease prevention, conflict resolution in healthcare, and leadership in healthcare.
-Nova ranks #246 in national universities by U.S. News and World Report.
+A private university, Nova Southeastern University offers one of the nation’s best online healthcare administration doctoral programs.
+The program focuses on teaching experienced healthcare practitioners to conduct advanced research within the context of healthcare policy.
+This includes both qualitative and quantitative research.
+All applicants must have a master’s or professional degree from a regionally accredited institution as well as a 3.0 GPA.
+Plus, applicants are recommended to have GRE test scores of at least 150 verbal, 149 quantitative, and 4.0 writing.
+Professional experience in healthcare is also part of the admission requirements.
+In fact, it is a major admissions metric used when considering applicants for the healthcare management program.
+Students explore:

 #27 – University of Minnesota